Anglo-Portuguese Alliance: Second World War

 Upon the declaration of war in September 1939, the Portuguese government announced that the Anglo-Portuguese Alliance remained intact, but since the British did not seek Portuguese assistance, Portugal would remain neutral.
 In an aide-mémoire of 5 September 1939, the British government confirmed the understanding.
 British strategists regarded Portuguese non-belligerency as "essential to keep Spain from entering the war on the side of the Axis."
 British Prime Minister Winston Churchill wrote to his Portuguese counterpart, António de Oliveira Salazar in September 1940, congratulating him on his ability to keep Portugal out of the war, asserting that "as so often before during the many centuries of the Anglo-Portuguese alliance, British and Portuguese interests are identical on this vital question".

 The British Ambassador in Madrid from 1940 to 1944, Samuel Hoare, 1st Viscount Templewood, recognised Salazar's crucial role in keeping Iberia neutral during the war.
 Lord Templewood asserted that in his thirty years of political life he had met most of the leading statesmen of Europe and that he placed Salazar very high on the list of those who impressed him.
 He stated that Salazar "being a man of one idea – the good of his country – he was convinced that the slightest step from the narrow path of neutrality would endanger the work of national regeneration to which he had devoted the whole of his public life".
 He reported to the British Government that "Salazar detested Hitler", that the Portuguese régime differed fundamentally from Nazism and Fascism, and that Salazar never left a doubt in his mind that he desired a Nazi defeat.

 Salazar steered Portugal down a middle path during the war, but nevertheless provided aid to the Allies.
 In July 1940, the Anglo-Portuguese Alliance gave him the cover to allow the Portuguese island of Madeira to be used to help the Allies evacuate around 2,500 people from Gibraltar.

-As the War progressed, the importance of Portugal's island territories in the Atlantic increased.
-Particularly after the United States entered the war.
-The Azores, a Portuguese territory was a vital naval base and its airstrips were within bombing range of the Americas.
-They are a vital node for transatlantic communications cables as well.
-This led American war planners to develop Operation Alacrity to invade the islands, but the British successfully convinced continued their new allies to rely on the medieval treaty.
+As the war progressed, the importance of Portugal's island territories in the Atlantic increased, particularly after the United States entered the war.
+The Azores, a Portuguese territory, was a vital naval base and its airstrips were within bombing range of the Americas.
+They were a vital node for transatlantic communications cables as well.
+This led American war planners to develop Operation Alacrity to invade the islands, but the British successfully convinced their new allies to rely on the medieval treaty.